paulkeysdev/Crypto-buddy_bot/README.md

 "Do you have a hobby?"
 "You're smart."
 "Tell me about your personality."
-To test Unhappy Phrases/Error Handling:
+## To test Unhappy Phrases/Error Handling:

-"You're annoying."
-"You suck!"
 "This is boring."
 "You're bad."
 "Are you crazy?"
 "I want to speak to a human."
 "Don't you speak English?"

-"I want the answer now!"
-"You're a !#$#% bot." (using a swear word)
-To test Pre-defined Test Questions:
+## To test Pre-defined Test Questions:

 "Are you human?"
 "Are you a robot?"